 Learn the lingo

 You do not have the full South African experience if you do not learn the lingo.
 Locals are always willing to teach foreigners their language, from their greetings to their goodbyes.

 There are 11 official languages in South Africa, from isiZulu, Sotho, Xhosa, and Afrikaans, so you are spoilt for choice when discovering a new language.

 Take advantage of local cuisines

-There are plenty food markets and eateries that showcases South African cuisine.
-Try South African favourites like pap and vleis, kota, milk tart, bunny chow, biltong and sorghum beer.
+There are plenty of food markets and eateries that showcase South African cuisine.
+Try South African favorites like pap and vleis, kota, milk tart, bunny chow, biltong, and sorghum beer.

 Try renting out a house rather than booking a hotel

 Living among local people is a truly authentic way to experience South Africa.
 With the rise of Airbnb, it’s easier to find houses that suit your budget and your family needs.
 Having a holiday home helps you to have your own space, engage with neighbors and have a braai or pool party.